AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 2. **Validates Create Token Transaction:** Waits for 3 seconds, then calls `validateToken` to validate the token.
 If validation fails, it updates the transaction status and exits.

-3. **Creates Token on the SideChain:** Calls `createTokenOnSideChain` to create the token on the sidechain using the validated data.
+3. **Creates Token on the dAppChain:** Calls `createTokenOnSideChain` to create the token on the dAppChain using the validated data.
 If it fails, it updates the transaction status and exits.

-4. **Issues Token on the SideChain:** Calls `issueTokenOnSideChain` to issue the token.
+4. **Issues Token on the dAppChain:** Calls `issueTokenOnSideChain` to issue the token.
 Updates the transaction status to false after completion.

 5. **Transferring Reward Amount to the Staking Contract :** Calls `transferTokenToStakingContract` to transfer the reward amount to the staking contract.